zammad/zammad-org/src/sr/tutorials/sso-kerberos.md

 ### 2b.
 Pre-Configure Apache

-This documentation expects a already working Apache configuration.
+This documentation expects an already working Apache configuration.
 You should have a look at the [webserver configuration guide](/en/tutorials/webserver-config) before continuing.